Run a disaster recovery drill for Azure VMs to a secondary Azure region

 - Run a test failover for a single VM

-This tutorial is intended to guide the user through the steps to perform a DR drill with minimal steps; in case you want to learn more about the various aspects associated with performing a DR drill, including networking considerations, automation or troubleshooting, refer to the documents under 'How To' for Azure VMs.
+This tutorial helps you to perform a DR drill with minimal steps; in case you want to learn more about the various aspects associated with performing a DR drill, including networking considerations, automation or troubleshooting, refer to the documents under 'How To' for Azure VMs.

 - Before you run a test failover, we recommend that you verify the VM properties to make sure everything's as expected.
 Access the VM properties in Replicated items.
 The Essentials blade shows information about machines settings and status.